Memory effects can make the transmission capability of a communication channel uncomputable: Proof of Lemma

 Consider the sequence of words $\{\word{w_k}\}_{k=2}^\infty$ where $\word{w_k}=a^{n_2}ba^{n_3}n\ldots ba^{n_k}$ and the lengths $n_2\ldots n_k$ are given by

 and

 Let $b>1$ be a number such that $x^b=1-x$.
 The following sequence of inequalities holds:

-Note that the sum in the right hand side of \eqref{eq:rhs} when $k$ goes to infinity is very similar to the Riemann zeta function evaluated at a real argument strictly larger than one.
-For this arguments it is well known \cite{Jameson_03} that it can be bounded by
+Note that the sum in the right hand side of Supplementary Equation \eqref{eq:rhs} when $k$ goes to infinity is very similar to the Riemann zeta function evaluated at a real argument strictly larger than one.
+For these arguments it is well known \cite{Jameson_03} that it can be bounded by